Mkikii/freelancer-project-tracker/README.md

 Freelancer Tracker CLI
-A command-line application that helps freelancers manage clients, projects, time tracking, and earnings reports.
+A command-line application for freelancers to manage clients, projects, time tracking, and earnings reports.

 How It Works
 Database Structure (models.py)